kids encyclopedia robot

 Bercow Announces Retirement (D)

-MPs applaud Bercow as he sets the date for his retirement.
+MPs applaud Bercow as he sets the date for his retirement

 Having served 10 years as Speaker, Bercow became the longest-serving Speaker since Edward FitzRoy, who served nearly 15 years in post between 1928 and 1943.

+In October 2018, it was reported that Bercow intended to step down as Speaker in the summer of 2019, but in January 2019 it was reported that he planned to stay as Speaker until the end of the parliament, in 2022.
 On 9 September 2019, amid debates about Brexit and parliament being prorogued, Bercow declared to the House of Commons that he would stand down on 31 October, or at the next general election, whichever was sooner; the former applied.

 In November 2019, Bercow was appointed by Chancellor of the Exchequer Sajid Javid as Steward and Bailiff of the Manor of Northstead; since members of the House of Commons are prohibited from resigning, the legal device of appointment to an "office of profit under The Crown" is used to permit members to leave their legislative offices.

 In the same month, Bercow stated that he "think[s] that Brexit is the biggest foreign policy mistake in the post-war period, and that is my honest view."
+This led to further questions about Bercow's impartiality during the Brexit parliamentary debates.
+He maintained that he was impartial during the debates, and only made his views clear after leaving office.

 On 19 June 2021, Bercow said that he had joined the Labour Party "a few weeks ago".
 He said Boris Johnson's Conservative Party was "reactionary, populist, nationalistic and sometimes even xenophobic."
 He said his move to Labour was motivated by his "support for equality, social justice and internationalism.
 That is the Labour brand."